ShreyasiGhoshOfficial/password-generator/README.md

 Host On Netlify:
 	Build the App: npm run build
 	Drag and drop the build folder to the Netlify’s site:
-PASSWORD-GENERATOR SITE: Click the Link:->  https://password-machine.netlify.app/ GitHub Link for Code Reference:  https://github.com/ShreyasiGhoshOfficial/password-generator/tree/main
+# PASSWORD-GENERATOR SITE: Click the Link:->  https://password-machine.netlify.app/

-Snapshots:
+# GitHub Link for Code Reference:  https://github.com/ShreyasiGhoshOfficial/password-generator/tree/main